 Who stole my dreams

 The UN says that 820 million people are in severe danger of malnourishment.
 Children are the first to suffer.
-Roughly 3,1 million of them die each year due to the consequences of calory-deficiency.
+Roughly 3,1 million of them die each year due to the consequences of calorie deficiency.

-In 2014, about 60 million primary aged children were out of school.
-Half of them in Africa.
+In 2014, about 60 million primary-aged children were out of school.
+Half of them are in Africa.
 Even in developed countries, many children don’t eat enough.
 This is not because of some fashion fad.
 Many of them grow up in decrepit circumstances.

 What I am describing here is the bottom of the barrel.
 It’s easy to think that all other children are fine or grow up in similar conditions.
 Nothing could be further from the truth.
 Differences among those in the central-bulge can be very pronounced.

 Like almost anything, the living conditions of children worldwide cover a spectrum.
 Let’s number it from 0 to 100.
-Zero is the most abject condition that the human mind is able to imagine.
-100 being the extreme life of a billionaire child that is able to realize its every whim.
+Zero is the most abject condition that the human mind can imagine.
+100 being the extreme life of a billionaire child who can realize its every whim.

 The vast majority of children will accumulate in a huge bulge roughly at the center of the graph.
 Life gives them similar access to food, health care, parental love, and education.
 They also have somewhat good life potential.